Kindergarten with Full-Day Extensions Programming

 What will my child learn in Kindergarten?

 In addition to the teacher, Alberta Education is a great resource and publishes, 'Kindergarten in Alberta – A Handbook for Parents-Catholic Version.'
-The resource is available online on the Alberta Education website or you might ask the school to see a copy during orientation.
-It is a very valuable resource.
+The resource is available online on the Alberta Education website.